 We needed to pray for the thousands of African American youth who had taken to the streets, like their parents and grandparents before them, proclaiming at the top of their lungs that their lives matter.
 We needed to pray for communities of color suffering from historical trauma due to the ethnic cleansing and slavery that expanded and built this nation.
 And we needed to pray for the trauma of our White American brothers and sister whose communities are living in complete denial of the horrific injustices and genocide that was enacted on their behalf.

-It’s easy to stand against racial discrimination, racial inequality and other disparities — in this case, empathizing with or supporting Black Lives Matter.
+It’s easy to stand against racial discrimination, inequality, and other disparities — in this case, empathizing with or supporting Black Lives Matter.
 It’s much more difficult to remove the carefully and intentionally placed obstructions to see if “systemic racism” exists — and if so, where — and then determine what can be done to eliminate it.
 That’s our job as Christians.

-Accommodating fear with lies doesn’t address the complexity of this issue nor does it do anything to help those in need.
+Accommodating fear with lies doesn’t address the complexity of this issue, nor does it do anything to help those in need.

 Nothing should come between Christians and communion — especially something as blatantly superficial and disingenuous as Black Lives Matter.